Zod-/InstaSynchP-CSSLoader/README.md

 InstaSynchP-CSSLoader
 =====================

-Plugin to load and unload CSS urls
+Framework plugin to load and unload CSS urls

 Framework
 ---------